He is "the man with 1,000 faces", "Ziggy Stardust", "Aladdin Sane", "The Thin White Duke", "Major Tom" or simply "King David" of music.

 12. That same year he had already released his first single "Liza Jane" under the name "Davie Jones with the King Bees".

 13. The single failed and Bowie left the band a month later and joined the band "Manish Boys".
 He then formed another band - "The" Lower Third" and a third band - "The Buzz".
-All of them was not a success until so he finally decided to start a solo career.
+All of them were not a success until so he finally decided to start a solo career.

 15. The name Bowie was based on a commando knife that has two blades.